tiepdotme/marabesi.com/_posts/2018-01-29-30-days-of-vim-1-week-after.md

 ## Conclusion

 For now the biggest change is the workspace shift.
 Which on VScode I was used to just drag as many folders as I want, save the workspace, and open it again later.
+The second thing I miss the most is the auto complete.
+Vim has plugins to auto complete as you type, but at least in my case it was a bit slow, I decided to go without it.

+It turns out that is a good way to test your knowledge in the language that you are familiar with, I haven't had any major problems.
+If I am not sure about a function in PHP for example, I just go to php.net, the same applies to Javascript, I just go to the MDN documentation and find what I need.